Donor:Scott Wootton and Catherine Kirk

 In 2018, Scott Wootton and Catherine Kirk gifted a 33-acre property containing a portion of a Provincially Significant Wetland (PSW).

 Wootton continues, “It is our hope that the list of endangered species is reduced rather than increased in time and that is the underlying motivation for this gift.”

 The property contains two wetland units of the Fraser Property Wetland Complex, a large wetland that has very diverse vegetation.
-In 2017 the OMB turned down a plans to build 58 unit condo development on the 675 acre Fraser Estate stating that ”there’s a multitude of animal, amphibious, bird and plant species on the site, and that some are species at risk (the Blanding’s turtle and the muskellunge, for example)”.
+In 2017 the OMB turned down a plans to build 58 unit condo development on the 675 acre Fraser Estate stating that ”there’s a multitude of animal, amphibious, bird and plant species on the site, and that some are species at risk (the Blanding’s turtle, for example)”.

 KLT has a goal to ensure public access when it is compatible with the long term protection goals of these sites and features, and correspond with the wishes of the land donor.
 The Wootton property is not open for public access.